Hero Image

 Tse-Ling Teh, 2015

-Ling's research focuses on how individuals respond to risk and information through their behaviour and decision making.
+Ling's research focuses on how individuals respond to risk and information through their behavior and decision making.
 Her research uses applied microeconomic theory and experimental games to understand how to improve welfare in risk transfer and social interactions.
 She is now an Assistant Professor at Bond University, Bond Business School.

 Anna Tompsett, 2014